Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Discussion

 Another conjecture made in Michaelian and Simeonov (2015) states that the surface solar spectrum wavelength region from approximately 280 to 310 nm has never reached the surface of the Earth during its entire geologic history; because during the Hadean and Archean eons these wavelengths were probably absorbed by atmospheric aldehydes (formaldehyde and acetaldehyde) (Sagan, 1973), and from the end of the Archean onwards gradual accumulation of oxygen and stratospheric ozone was responsible for their attenuation (Matsumi and Kawasaki, 2003; Stanley, 2008).
-In this earlier paper we also demonstrated how numerous fundamental molecules of life, common to all three domains of life, have strong absorbances across the UV-C, UV-B and UV-A regions except in this interval, which we used as an argument in favor of the thermodynamic dissipation theory of the origin and evolution of life (Michaelian, 2009; 2011; Michaelian, 2012).
+In our earlier paper we also demonstrated how numerous fundamental molecules of life, common to all three domains of life, have strong absorbances across the long wavelength UVC, UVB and UVA regions except in this interval, which we used as an argument in favor of the thermodynamic dissipation theory of the origin and evolution of life (Michaelian, 2009; 2011; Michaelian, 2012).

-Here we demonstrate how this ``rule'' can also be applied to the cyanobacterial UV-absorbing pigments scytonemins and MAAs, which can be considered as evolutionary successors to the primordial pigments of life, specifically the AAAs.
+Here we emphasize how this ``rule'' can also be applied to the cyanobacterial UV-absorbing pigments scytonemins and MAAs, which can be considered as evolutionary successors to the primordial pigments of life, specifically the AAAs.
 From the information presented in Table 1, Fig. 5, and Sect.
 2, it is obvious that none of the compounds discovered so far, from both pigment groups, peak strongly in absorption inside this wavelength interval, which is consistent with our conjecture.